GoogleCloudPlatform/cloud-sdk-docker/README.md

 By default, all gcloud components are installed on the default image:  [https://cloud.google.com/sdk/downloads#apt-get](https://cloud.google.com/sdk/downloads#apt-get)

+You can override any sdk version provided by specifying the CLOUD_SDK_VERSION in as a build-arg.

-The :slim image (google/cloud-sdk-docker:slim), contains no additional components but you are welcome to extend the image or supply --build-args during the build state:
+The :slim image (google/cloud-sdk:slim), contains no additional components but you are welcome to extend the image or supply --build-args during the build state:

 ```
 cd debian_slim/
-docker build --build-arg INSTALL_COMPONENTS="google-cloud-sdk-datastore-emulator" -t my-cloud-sdk-docker:slim .
+docker build --build-arg CLOUD_SDK_VERSION=159.0.0 --build-arg INSTALL_COMPONENTS="google-cloud-sdk-datastore-emulator" -t my-cloud-sdk-docker:slim .
 ```